-Chi is the energy of life itself.
+Chi is the vital energy that sustains all of existence.

-The work also has a profound meaning, the artist says, “Experiences that we go through in our lives are gifts which enable us to have insight into our inner world, to rearrange the priorities, and they bring priceless revelations.
+The artist explains another profound significance behind the piece, which is as follows: "The experiences that we go through throughout our life are gifts that help us to have insight into our inner world, to reorder the priorities, and they bring precious revelations."

 How To Place A Buddha Painting

 It is very important that a Buddha painting be hung in the appropriate location.
 Do not position it anywhere in the construction that is considered to be ground level, such as a basement.